LLMC-APR/STUDY/README.md

 # Experimental Checkpoint, Result, and Data (130G): https://drive.google.com/drive/folders/1-3bA4fkvi18Pl9daIAhqUY4s7_tEph-d?usp=sharing
-(Considering the principle of anonymity, we will open access after the double-anonymous review.)
+(We are in the process of expanding the study and we will open access to it when it is completed.)

 ## Dependency
 * Python 3.10.8